paradisec-archive/proxyist/README.md

 ## Dev Notes

 * lerna version - Update the version on all packages including deps, git commit, tag and push
-* lerna publish minor - Publish to npm
+* lerna publish --force-publish - Publish to npm